Rudxain/Rudxain.github.io/index.md

 - Samsung.
 I just wanted a dark theme on my Galaxy J3 Mission (it had Android 8), so I installed the most "vanilla"/"faithful" theme (I don't remember the name, but it was "high contrast")
 - Adobe.
 They're like Apple, but worse
 - SoundCloud (rfs-680354630).
 I thought I wouldn't need it, because I never uploaded audio
-- Newgrounds.
-Username: RFS-Gamer.
+- Newgrounds (RFS-Gamer)
-- Frikipedia, also because my account died with the website itself lol
+- Frikipedia.
+Because it died with the website.
+RIP both
 - Cartoon Network.
 I had many accounts because I was a kid and I always forgot my password, lol.
 I liked to play as a "toonix" and playing Flash games like the one inspired by "How To Train Your Dragon".
 I never deleted any of the accounts, but I added it to this list because I forgor 💀 the usernames too LMAO
-- AI Dungeon.
+- AI Dungeon
 - [SayMine](https://saymine.com).
 I discovered this one thanks to ThioJoe.
-It's useless for me, because I almost never get any mail, lol
+It's useless for me, because I rarely get mails, lol

 ## Quotes